crate/crate-operator/docs/source/configuration.rst

    The default value is ``INFO``.

+.. envvar:: PROMETHEUS_PORT

+   The operator tracks some internal metrics and exposes them via `Prometheus`_.
+   This envvar defines the port on which the Prometheus export metrics API will be awailable.

+   The default value is ``9100``.

 .. envvar:: ROLLING_RESTART_TIMEOUT

    A rolling cluster restart takes some time, depending on the cluster size,